pfheatwole/thesis/source/canopy_geometry.rst

 * [[Define *explicit geometry*: specifying variable values directly]]

-* [[Modeling with explicit geometries is too expensive (time consuming to produce, require too much information about the wing, difficult to analyze with simple aerodynamics, etc)]]
+* [[Modeling with explicit geometries is too expensive (time consuming to specify, require too much information about the wing, difficult to analyze with simple aerodynamics, etc)]]

 * [[Define *parametric geometry*: specifying variables values using parametric